ibm-cloud-docs/EventStreams/eventstreams145.md

 {: codeblock}

-To change the IP allowlist, follow below steps:
+To change the IP allowlist, perform the following steps:

 Firstly, obtain the original IP allowlist applied on the instance